New gear: Laowa 90mm f/2.8 brings you up close for less

 A dragonfly on a purple branch

-As the brand nears the end of its first decade in business, Anhui, China-based Venus Optics has been busy launching new lenses at a record pace, with five Cine primes, Zero-D Shift primes, a 24mm Periprobe lens, and the Argus 25mm f/0.95 prime all announced over the past six months.
+As the brand nears the end of its first decade in business, Anhui, China-based Venus Optics has been busy launching new lenses at a record pace, with five Cine primes, two Zero-D Shift primes, a 24mm Periprobe lens, and the Argus 25mm f/0.95 prime all announced over the past six months.
 Now, its tenth new lens for 2022 is here: the Laowa 90mm f/2.8 2x Ultra Macro APO, also known as the CA-Dreamer.

 The new 90mm f/2.8 slots in just beneath the Laowa 100mm f/2.8 launched late last year as Laowa’s second full-frame, f/2.8 macro prime to offer 2:1 magnification.
 Unlike that lens, though, this one is entirely manual on all mounts.
 (Laowa offers two variants of the 100mm for EF-mount shooters, one of which allows electronic aperture control, but that’s not the case for the 90mm f/2.8.)